Antisocial Personality Disorder (ASPD)

 People with antisocial personality disorder commit unlawful, deceitful, exploitative, reckless acts for personal profit or pleasure and without remorse; they may do the following:

-Reported prevalence varies but is probably about 1 to 3.6% of the general population.
-It is more common among men than among women (6:1), and there is a strong heritable component.
+For antisocial personality disorder, estimated 12-month prevalence rates in the US (based on older Diagnostic and Statistical Manual of Mental Disorders [DSM] criteria) range from about 0.2 to 3.3%.
+Antisocial personality disorder is more common among men than among women (6:1), and there is a strong heritable component.
 Prevalence decreases with age, suggesting that patients can learn over time to change their maladaptive behavior and try to build a life.

 Comorbidities are common.
 Most patients also have a substance use disorder (and about half of those with a substance use disorder meet criteria for antisocial personality disorder).
 Patients with antisocial personality disorder often also have an impulse control disorder, attention-deficit/hyperactivity disorder, or borderline personality disorder.